DavidBruchhausen/messaging-aggregator/README.md

 2. If the service needed to scale dramatically to process up to millions of events per second, Apache Kafka could be used instead of RabbitMQ as it can handle higher throughput.

 ## Instructions
 [Docker](https://www.docker.com/) needs to be installed.
+Open the docker-compose.yml file, and update the variable named AGGREGATED_MESSAGE_SERVER_URL with the URL of the upstream service.
 Navigate to the route directory of the project and run the following command:

 ```
 docker compose up --build